Big Brother VIP (Albanian TV series) season 4: Housemate exchanges

 On 20 December 2024, Ledion Liço announced on the show on Top Channel Shqipëria live, that for the first time on the Albanian version would be a housemate exchange with another country.
-It was revealed the exchange will be with the Italian version Grande Fratello, which current broadcast the eighteen season.
+It was revealed the exchange will be with the Italian version Grande Fratello, which current broadcast the eighteenth season.
 The housemate exchange, however, never took place.

 Round Trip Ticket

 Like in the last seasons, the housemates would have the Round Trip Ticket, which would allow the Housemates who picked it to re-enter the house immediately following eviction.
 Envelopes could only be opened by a Housemate following their eviction.
 If a Housemate opened their envelope prior to their eviction, their card would be voided.
 Unlike last season not all housemates would have the Round Trip Ticket.
 On Day 8, Big Brother has organized a game during prime show, in which Aldo, Egli and Zebërvoki have raced to secure the Round Trip Ticket that will serve the housemates.
 The three housemates had to find as many tickets as possible within one minute, but taking care to get the packages that had tickets inside and not coffee.
 At the end of the challenge, only 9 Lori Caffe bags had tickets inside them and it was Egli who had to choose who to share them with.
 Egli gave tickets to Aldo, Amber, Laert, Livia, Loredana, Ols, Rozana and Zebërvoki and kept the last one for herself.
-On Day 12, after the eviction of Jozi, Valbona broke the Emergency glass, with the name "One Way Ticket/Round Trip Ticket", and Jozi returned on the house, but the 9 housemates that have the tickets would lost them and no one could return on the house, after their elimination.
+On Day 12, after the eviction of Jozi, Valbona broke the Emergency glass, with the name "One Way Ticket/Round Trip Ticket", and Jozi returned on the house, but the 9 housemates that have the tickets would lose them and no one could return on the house, after their elimination.
 On Day 63, Gjesti as Head of Household, had the power to give to 5 housemates the Round Trip Ticket, but only one ticket was Round Trip Ticket, the other four tickets were One Way Ticket.
 He gave the tickets to Aldo, Danja, Kelly, Livia and Tiri.

 Emergency Kit Glass

 New this season was the Emergency Kit Glass, where there are six boxes of advantages in the house, which housemates can take advantage of.
 During the first prime show of this season, host Ledion Liço warned that opening the box could lead to a punishment.
-On Day 92, three new Emergency Kits were put on the house, the Golden Power Box, the Key and the Telefon.
+On Day 92, three new Emergency Kits were put on the house, the Golden Power Box, the Key and the Phone.